saurabhgupta26/js_closure/practice/scope.md

   let name = "Arya Stark";
 }
 sayHello();
 console.log(name);
+Output: <empty string>
+Because the scope of let is in the sayHello function only.
 ```

 14. Guess the output of the code below with a reason.